Soumith362/Red-dots/README.md

 >	I was increased saturation and contrast so that machine can understand clearly now I given multiple  images then all of them shown above 95% accuracy.

 REQUESTED LIBRARIES TO DOWNLOAD:
-> pip install open cv2
+ >pip install open cv2,
-> pip install numpy as np
+ >pip install numpy as np,
-> pip install pyplot as plt
+ >pip install pyplot as plt